1991 Sierra Madre earthquake: Earthquake

 The shock occurred on June 28, 1991, at 07:43:55 local time, and was the result of thrust faulting on the Clamshell–Sawpit Fault at the southern boundary of the San Gabriel Mountains.
 At less than 1 cm, the total amount of uplift was very minimal, considering the 2 m of vertical displacement that was observed during the 1971 San Fernando earthquake.
-The uplift initiated about two million years ago, and is a result of the convergence of the Pacific and North American Plates near the restraining bend of the San Andreas Fault.
+The uplift initiated about two million years ago, and is a result of the convergence of the Pacific and North American plates near the restraining bend of the San Andreas Fault.

 Damage

 The earthquake was felt from Santa Barbara in the west, to Palm Springs in the east, and south to the Mexico–United States border.
 It was centered about 7.5 mi northeast of Sierra Madre.
 Hundreds of homes were damaged and at least three roads leading up to Mount Wilson were blocked by landslides.
-A woman was killed when a steel beam fell at the Santa Anita Park raceway in Arcadia and another woman died as a result of a heart attack in Glendale.
+A woman was killed when a steel beam fell at the Santa Anita Park racetrack in Arcadia and another woman died as a result of a heart attack in Glendale.

 Also in Arcadia, a Motel 6 was badly damaged.
 Other structural damage resulted from the shock.
 For example, both Monrovia and Pasadena each had more than a dozen buildings that were uninhabitable, but for the most part damage was limited to cracked plaster and broken windows.
 The Pasadena City Hall had moderate damage consisting of a cracked wall, dislodged marble barriers in the restrooms, and an offset dome.
 In Sierra Madre, four apartment buildings and nine homes were also tagged as uninhabitable.
 Of the more than 100 injuries that were reported in Arcadia, Pasadena, Glendale, and Sierra Madre, most were cuts, bruises, and sprains, but some serious injuries also occurred.